Yousef-010/Corona_Virus_Tracker/README.md

-#  The features of the project
+#  The features of our project